 Not every community in the U.S. is multi-ethnic, and so not all churches can be.
 But one of the ways to bear fruits of repentance is for the members of more and more churches to make the sacrifices of power and comfort needed to form churches that show how in Christ the racial and cultural barriers that divide the world outside the church do not divide them inside, because of the power of the gospel.
 To many ears, especially of younger Christians, that sounds wonderful, but the actual accomplishment of a vibrant, multi-racial and multi-ethnic church is filled with difficulties.
 An excellent recent book on this is by Irwyn Ince, Jr.m The Beautiful Community: Unity, Diversity, and the Church at its Best (IVP, 2020).
 A much older, but still helpful book is George A. Yancey, One Body One Spirit: Principles of Successful Multiracial Churches (IVP, 2003).

-Outside the church, Christians should work against racial injustice and equality, and here the possibilities are too many to name.
+Outside the church, Christians should work against racial injustice and inequality, and here the possibilities are too many to name.
 Working for educational equality and a reform of the criminal justice system seem, to me, to be on the very front lines of the battle.
 When it comes to the latter, two excellent books (though written for a scholarly audience) are William J. Stuntz, The Collapse of the American Criminal Justice System (Harvard, 2011) and Anthony B. Bradley, Ending Overcriminalization and Mass Incarceration: Hope for Civil Society (Cambridge, 2018).
 For believers who want to understand and do something about the justice system these books, both written by Christian scholars, are a great place to start.